Eid-il-Fitr: FG declares Friday, Monday public holidays

 “The self-restraint, self-denial, sacrifice and deep spiritual consciousness that accompanied the fasting period should not end but be maintained and improved upon in order to be a better person and true worshipper.

-He added that the government’s commitment to the provision of security for the life and property of every citizen and foreigner in the country remained firm.
+He added that government’s commitment to the provision of security for the life and property of every citizen and foreigners in the country remained firm.

 “He urges Nigerians to be part of the nation’s security architecture by being vigilant and report suspicious individuals and activities to law enforcement agencies nearest to them.